elharirymatteo/elharirymatteo.github.io/README.md

 - Simulation and implementation of GNC strategies.
 - Deployment of RL-based autonomous maneuvers for UWV, focusing on enhancing speed, flexibility, and energy efficiency.
+For more information, check out [airship-project](https://airshipproject.eu/).

 ### Autonomous Systems for Space and Terrestrial Robotics
 My research work includes applying ML and RL in various contexts to improve autonomy in robotic systems.

-- **Reiforcement Learning for undeactuated satellite attitude control:** Developing RL-based attitude controllers for nanosatellites.
+- **ReiNforcement Learning for undeactuated satellite attitude control:** Developing RL-based attitude controllers for nanosatellites.
 - **DRIFT: Deep Reinforcement Learning for Intelligent Floating Platforms Trajectories:** Autonomous floating platforms using Deep Reinforcement Learning to perform high precision position and orientation control under dynamic and uncertain disturbances.